New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 When locating holes precisely from a fixed point or another feature, the most reliable method is to use a jig or fixture with bushings placed in exact relation to locating surfaces.
 These guide the reamer accurately and reduce the risk of misalignment.

 For long holes, guide the reamer on both sides of the work using a piloted tool.
 Guide bushings should fit snugly on the pilot (but not so tightly they bind).
-Pilots should be grooved along their length to allow coolant flow and to evacuate chips that could otherwise wedge between the bushing and pilot.
+Pilots may be grooved along their length to allow coolant flow and to evacuate chips that could otherwise wedge between the bushing and pilot.

 For short holes, a single guide bushing at the hole entrance may suffice.
 In this case, the bushing can be sized to fit the reamer flute diameter.